nanassound/eurorack-nanassound/Mini/README.md

 ## Where to buy Mini?

-You can buy the fully assembled Mini 2.0 from my store on [Elecrow](https://www.elecrow.com/mini-usb-c-power-supply-for-eurorack.html).
+If you are in Europe, you can buy the fully assembled Mini 2.0 from my store on [Lectronz](https://lectronz.com/products/mini-eurorack-usb-c-power-supply).

+For the customer outside of Europe, you can buy it from a shared project on [PCBWay](https://www.pcbway.com/project/shareproject/Mini_Eurorack_modular_synth_USB_C_power_supply_29aeece2.html) or [Elecrow](https://www.elecrow.com/sharepj/mini-eurorack-modular-synth-usb-c-power-supply-988.html).

 ## Photos from the test of Mini 1.0